-For the Three Months Ended For the Year Ended 31.12.2019 31.12.2018 31.12.2019 31.12.2018 NOI for segment properties owned by the Company as of the beginning of the period 152 135 588 514 NOI for properties purchased or construction of which was finished in 2018 - - 6 3 Total NOI from all properties 152 135 594 517
+For the Three Months Ended For the Year Ended .31.122020 31.12.2019 .31.122020 31.12.2019 NOI for segment properties owned by the Company as of the beginning of the period 143 152 598 594 NOI for properties purchased or construction of which was finished in 2020 3 - 3 - Total NOI from all properties 146 152 601 594

-During the Report Period, same-Property NOI in the leasable office and other space in Israel segment was primarily positively affected by the continued lease-up of the offices at Sarona, Rishonim and Azrieli Holon Center and by a real increase in rent when renewing contracts for the various properties (due to the exercise of options by tenants and/or the execution of new contracts), and was adversely affected by interim periods of tenant replacements and by changes in operating expenses.
+During the Report Period, same-Property NOI in the leasable office and other space in Israel segment was primarily positively affected by the continued lease-up of the offices at Sarona, and Azrieli Holon Center and by a real increase in rent when renewing contracts for the various properties (due to the exercise of options by tenants and/or the execution of new contracts), and was adversely affected by interim periods of tenant replacements and by a decrease in the revenues of the car parks due to the Covid-19 restrictions.

-2.12.
+2.11.
 Senior Housing Segment

-2.12.1.Description of the Senior Housing Segment
+2.11.1.Description of the Senior Housing Segment